easegress-io/easegress/doc/cookbook/grpc-server.md

 name: pipeline-grpc-forward
 ```

-If you don't want to use connection pool , then set `useConnectionPool` to false or not specify. by the way,
-parameters such as `initConnNum`,`maxConnsPerHost`,`connectTimeout`,`borrowTimeout` are valid when `useConnectionPool` is
-true, otherwise, these parameters would be ignored.
+If you don't want to use the connection pool, then set `useConnectionPool` to false or not specified. by the way,parameters such as `initConnNum`, `maxConnsPerHost`, `connectTimeout`, `borrowTimeout` are valid when `useConnectionPool` is true, otherwise, these parameters would be ignored.

 ### When Not to Use Connection Pool
-Some gRPC servers manage physical connections by themselves, and they are not designed with gRPC gateway scenarios, such
-as Nacos: when the actual client goes offline, the server will detect and actively close the server's Connection.
-because gRPC is based on HTT2, it has the characteristics of request and response multiplexing, so there may be a
-connection from the same easegress used by multiple real clients to the real server.In this case, the server actively
-closes the connection, which will cause other normal clients to be affected.
+Some gRPC servers manage physical connections by themselves, and they do not consider gRPC gateway scenarios, such as Nacos: when the actual client goes offline, the server will detect and actively close the server's Connection. because gRPC is based on HTT2, it has the characteristics of request and response multiplexing, so there may be a connection from the same easegress used by multiple real clients to the real server.
+In this case, the server actively closes the connection, which will cause other normal clients to be affected.